SK8-PTY-LTD/SK8Tech_WP/wp-content/plugins/wp-to-buffer/readme.txt

 4. Post level settings meta box.

 == Changelog ==

+= 3.2.7 =
+* Fix: Always attach Featured Image to status if available (per 3.0.5 and below)

+= 3.2.6 =
+* Fix: Undefined variable errors

+= 3.2.5 =
+* Fix: Only display Review Helper for Super Admin and Admin

+= 3.2.4 =
+* Added: Review Helper to check if the user needs help
+* Updated: Dashboard Submodule

+= 3.2.3 =
+* Fix: Removed "Shorten Twitter status to 140 characters" in 3.2.1; too many bugs.
+Users will need to revert back to ensuring their Twitter statuses are short to avoid Buffer API errors.

+= 3.2.2 =
+* Added: User-Agent to wp_remote_get and wp_remote_post on Buffer API calls, to potentially resolve timeout connection issues for one edge case.
+* Fix: Conditionally load sortable and datepicker listeners to avoid JS errors

+= 3.2.1 =
+* Added: Version bump to match Pro version, using same core codebase and UI for basic features.
+Fixes several oustanding bugs.
+* Added: Tooltips to Profile Tabs, to show the profile service and name
+* Added: Contextual Documentation links in Tabs
+* Fix: Shorten Twitter status to 140 characters, excluding first URL, to prevent 400 errors from Buffer when a Twitter status message is too long.
+* Fix: Removed unused image library code

 = 3.0.5 =
 * Fix: Changed branding from WP Cube to WP Zinc